17 Brilliant Only in Japan Things to Do

 2. Gesen ゲーセン

-This was one of my favorite things in do in Japan, a video game arcade!
+This is one of my favorite only in Japan things to do – a video game arcade!
 These are not only goldmines for people watching, but the energy is always insane and it’s super fun to play yourself.

 3. Famiresu ファミレス Only in Japan Foods

-ファミレス is Katakana for family style restaurant.
-These kinds of restaurants are really popular in Japan, especially the Denny’s or the Jonathan’s.
+ファミレス is Katakana for family-style restaurant.
+These kinds of restaurants are really popular in Japan, especially Denny’s or Jonathan’s.
 You’ll find a ton of salarymen getting drunk as well as young people who are either meeting up for hobby groups, late-night after-hours food, or study groups.

 4. Standing In Line all Day for Pancakes